Q: How much are your stock video footage clips?

 A: No, the master files will not have any watermark.

-Q: Are they watermark free stock footage clips and watermark free stock photos?
+Q: Are they watermark free stock video footage clips and watermark free stock photos?

 Q: What codecs are used to prepare the stock footage?